 In addition, when circumstances warrant, the University will employ e-mail, text messaging, voicemail, the Holy Family website, Tiger Alert and other forms of Security Alerts to provide timely notice of criminal activities on and around campus.
-Should incidents occur that are beyond the capability of the University's Public Safety Department, the City of Philadelphia or Newtown Township Police Department will respond and assist in the proper handling of the incident.
+Should incidents occur that are beyond the capability of the University's Public Safety Department, the City of Philadelphia, Newtown Township Police Department or theBensalem Police Department will respond and assist in the proper handling of the incident.
 Attempts to receive crime statistics, from the jurisdiction for the respective police departments listed above, have been made by Holy Family University's Asst.
 V.P. for Public Safety or designee.